j-bull2003/MERN/README.md

 3. This will create a new folder called 'build' inside of 'client'
 3. Open this website https://app.netlify.com/ and create a new project (site) and select "deploy manually" and drag and drop the 'build' folder onto the site.

+To run the project on your local host, run this command: "NODE_ENV=production npm start"

 ---

 ## Acknowledgments